 Instead of “following your dream,” test steps in your dream.
 Instead of “completing your education,” never stop learning.
 Instead of “planning carefully to avoid mistakes,” take risks and use failures as stepping stones to new places.

-Dr. Krumboltz says that indecision is a sensible reaction to a complex and unpredictable future.
+Dr. Krumboltz said that indecision is a sensible reaction to a complex and unpredictable future.
 He advises clients to embrace uncertainty.

-Happenstance occurred in my own career when I visited a volunteer match agency and asked them to send me somewhere to do volunteer work.
-They sent me to a community agency that offered free classes in employment-related topics and I became a trainer.
+Happenstance occurred in my career when I visited a volunteer match agency and asked them to send me somewhere to do volunteer work.
+They sent me to a community agency that offered free classes in employment-related topics, and I became a trainer and then a career counselor.
 The experience launched my career in vocational psychology.
 I sometimes wonder what might have happened if they had sent me to do something else!

 No matter what your career philosophy, your career happiness is likely to be higher if you understand and leverage happenstance.
 Because of this, I highly recommend Dr. Krumboltz’s book, “Luck is No Accident: Making the Most of Happenstance in Your Life and Career.”